Book an Appointment

 RANDI PAXTON (she/her) Associate Therapist Registered Social Worker (BA, BSW, MSW, RSW) VIRTUAL ...
 Read More

-Emily Pollak BSW, MSW, RSW, Social Worker, Psychotherapist
+Emily Pollak BSW, MSW, RSW, Social Worker

 Emily founded Maternal Health Niagara (est. 2017) to build a circle of support for individuals and families during the perinatal period and beyond.
 Emily’s clinical focus is infertility, surrogacy, pregnancy and infant loss, birth trauma, postpartum anxiety, and healing from childhood trauma.
 Emily enjoys working with birth and health care professionals as they navigate the intricacies of the field, and she is a therapists therapist.